On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem

 \subsection{Acknowledgements}

-This work has been partially supported by the French Ministry of Higher Education and Research, Nord-Pas de Calais Regional Council and FEDER through the ``Contrat de Projets Etat Region (CPER) 2007-2013'', by the French National Research Agency (ANR), project EXPLO-RA ANR-08-COSI-004, and by Pascal2.
+Some of the results have appeared \citep{Ryabko:10pqout} in the proceedings of COLT'10.
+The author is grateful to the anonymous reviewers for their constructive comments on the paper.
+This research was partially supported by the French Ministry of Higher Education and Research, Nord-Pas-de-Calais Regional Council and FEDER through CPER 2007-2013, ANR projects EXPLO-RA (ANR-08-COSI-004) and Lampada (ANR-09-EMER-007), by the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement 231495 (project CompLACS), and by Pascal-2.